A Novel Sliced Fused Gromov-Wasserstein Distance

 \end{itemize} \end{proposition}

-Note that $C_Z$ can be chosen independently of $n$ such that \eqref{eq:pseudo_metric_equivalence} holds true for all $\XXS$ and $\YYS$ of the stated form.
-Furthermore, Proposition~\ref{prop:metr-equi} can be directly generalized to empirical measures $\xi$ and $\upsilon$ with different atom numbers $n$ and $m$ by using a non-equispaced midpoint rule with $r = n + m$; see \cite[Prop.~3.5]{PeyreCuturi2019} and \cite[Thm.~2.18]{villani2003topics} for the exact calculation of the inner transports.
+Note that $C_{Z,D,r}$ can be chosen such that \eqref{eq:pseudo_metric_equivalence} holds true for all $\XXS$ and $\YYS$ of the stated form.
+Furthermore, Proposition~\ref{prop:metr-equi} can be directly generalized to empirical measures $\xi$ and $\upsilon$ with different atom numbers $n$ and $m$ by using a non-equispaced midpoint rule with $r = n + m - 1$, see the remark in our technical appendix.